hyosung11/Launch-School/Courses/journal.md

 14:15 I got into a groove revising my study guide.
 I haven't eaten or done Q&D yet.

 18:33 Did some organizing of my study guide and now it's movie night.

+## 20220326 토요일

+09:40 Back from soccer this morning.
+I scored on a header from Carlos I also had a couple of opportunities where I could have scored but passed it off to Yasser once when I should have taken the shot.
+I'm a little tired but looking forward to studying some more.
+Maybe I'll watch more of the videos by Miles on OOP in JavaScript.

+9:42 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Study Session with Laurent and Michael
+   * [x] 3.
+Worked on Study Guide - Lesson 3 and 4 notes into file and annotated into study guide
+   * [x] 4.
+Anki Cards Review
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 34: Lampshading ~~   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~
+   * [x] 7.
+Contact Derek Barker about role at Salesforce

+2. What will you do today?
+   * [ ] 1.
+Work on Study Guide 2.0
+   * [ ] 2.
+Anki Cards Review
+   * [ ] 3.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)
+   * [ ] 4.
+Career Karma: Reframing your past experience for a new tech career
+   * [ ] 5.
+Coding Career Meeting
+   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?
+   * [ ] 7.
+Meet with Derek Barker about Salesforce position

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Afternoon is full of meetings and starts with watching Somerville Children's Theater at 12:00.
+SungOh also wants to play, so I may not get much time to study this morning.